beerose/blog/content/posts/stripe-with-blitz/post.md

 ## What information do I need from Stripe?

-I have a `users` table (among other tables) in the database, which I need to store basic info about the users, their projects, and soon also their SaaS subscriptions.
+I have a `Users` table in the database, where I store basic info about the users, their projects, and soon also their SaaS subscriptions.
 When it comes to subscriptions, I need to know the following:

 - Whether a user has a subscription created with Stripe,
 - If yes, what's the current billing period,
 - If yes, what is the status of the subscription — is it active, was it cancelled, etc.?
 - What is the corresponding Stripe's subscription id.

-I'll store them in a `Subscription` table looking somehow in the following way:
+I'll store them in a `Subscriptions` table looking somehow in the following way:

 <iframe width="100%" height="500px" style="box-shadow: 0 2px 8px 0 rgba(63,69,81,0.16); border-radius:15px;" allowtransparency="true" allowfullscreen="true" scrolling="no" title="Embedded DrawSQL IFrame" frameborder="0" src="https://drawsql.app/aleksandra-sikora/diagrams/commont-partial-schema-1/embed"></iframe>